 I'd usually end up in the room where people too trashed to party sit and stare at the floor.
 It was always too crowded.
 Someday party hosts will increase its capacity, maybe altering gravity so people can sit on the walls and ceiling.
 Parties will be routinized until their attendant problems - fights, puking, ghosts of people who lost at drinking games staring at you accusingly - are a thing of the past.

 Driving home I had to make pit stops at liquor stores to keep the alcohol on my breath.
-The stores got farther apart, traffic got worse, a crashed Burger Hub delivery car with a frialator in the trunk spilling burning vegetable oil across the highway.
-But I felt great, totally alive, as though until now I'd been the undead Jason Voorhees in Next Friday the 13th, which my friend Lana and I had watched recently, along with Ice Cube's other horror films, Are We Dead Yet? and Nightmare on the Street the Barbershop Is On.
+The stores got farther apart, traffic got worse.
+A crashed Burger Hub delivery car with a frialator in the trunk spilled burning vegetable oil across the highway.
+But I felt great, totally alive, as though until now I'd been some sort of zombie.
+Like Jason Voorhees in the horror/stoner comedy Next Friday ... the 13th!
+My friend Lana and I had watched that movie recently, along with Ice Cube's other horror films, Are We Dead Yet? and Nightmare on the Street the Barbershop Is On.

 "This is where Craig blows chronic smoke in Jason's face, stunning him long enough for Smokey to run him over in his El Camino," Lana said.